lucaferranti/DedekindCutArithmetic.jl/docs/src/91-developer.md

 !!! note "Contributing guidelines"
     If you haven't, please read the [Contributing guidelines](90-contributing.md) first.

-If you want to make contributions to this package that involves code, then this guide is for you.
+If you want to make contributions to this package, then this guide is for you.

 ## First time clone